Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Charles Robert Jenkins, Hitomi Soga and their daughters at a dinner held by Japanese ambassador to Indonesia Yutaka Iimura, 2004.
 (Photo Credit: AFP / Getty Images)

 Despite the ruling, Charles Robert Jenkins was released on good behavior after 25 days.
 He was reportedly given pay for the time served.
-Jenkins said in an interview years later that the sentence was “all a big set-up for the outside world so it looked like justice was done.”
+In an interview years later, he said that the sentence was “all a big set-up for the outside world so it looked like justice was done.”

-Once his time was served, Jenkins and his family moved back to his wife’s home.
+Once his time was served, Jenkins and his family moved to his wife’s childhood home, with a trip made to North Carolina to see his aging mother.
 Although he’d escaped North Korea, he lived the rest of his life worried they’d come for him.
-He recounted his experience in a 2008 memoir, titled The Reluctant Communist.
+He recounted his experiences in his aforementioned memoir.

 More from us: National Emergency Command Post Afloat: The ‘Floating White Houses’ for Times of Nuclear War

-Jenkins lived out the rest of his life as a major celebrity in Japan, following his passion for motorcycling and working at a local museum.
-It wasn’t until December 11, 2017 that he passed away.
+Jenkins lived out the rest of his life as a major celebrity in Japan, receiving permanent residency in July 2008.
+In his spare time, he followed his passion for motorcycling and worked at a local museum.
+On December 11, 2017, at the age of 77, Jenkins passed away.
+The cause was attributed to cardiovascular disease.

 Rosemary Giles